uma458467/cloud-native-app-labs/lab-instructions/spring-boot/getting-started.md

 * `Web`

 3) Click the Generate Project button.
 Your browser will download a zip file.
-Unpack that zip file into the repos directory.
-Recommendation: `~/repos` ($USER-HOME/repo).
+Unpack that zip file into the repos directory ($REPOS_HOME).

 4) Import the project’s pom.xml into your editor/IDE of choice.

 **STS Import Help**:

 Select File > Import...
 Then select Maven > Existing Maven Projects.
-On the Import Maven Projects page, browse to your `$WORK-DIRECTORY/hello-spring-boot` (e.g. ~/repos/hello-spring-boot).
+On the Import Maven Projects page, browse to your `$REPOS_HOME/hello-spring-boot` (e.g. ~/repos/hello-spring-boot).

 5) Add a `@RestController` annotation to the class `io.pivotal.hello.HelloSpringBootApplication`.
 You will need to add the import for `org.springframework.web.bind.annotation.RestController`.